 A few kilometers from the Rideau Trail pass through this unusual place.
 Holes of various depths can be found along the trail, but most traces of human activities have been erased by time and nature.
 Another special aspect of the place: the ground sparkles, literally (pieces of mica reflecting sunlight are common along the trail).

 After crossing the Mica Mine Conservation Area, the following kilometers of the Rideau Trail seemed almost boring.
 The trail passes through a few clearings and woodlands and is, in places, rather steep.
-The landscape looked a bit dull and must be more beautiful when the faded colors of the end of winter give way to the greenery of spring.
+The landscape looked a bit dull and must be more beautiful when the faded colours of the end of winter give way to the greenery of spring.

 But, proof that nature is slowly awakening after the long and cold winter, I saw a snake on the trail.